MercyOne Horizons Family Centered Recovery Program

 MercyOne Horizons Family Centered Recovery Program - Waterloo, IA

-Mercyone Horizons Family Centered Recovery Program is a substance and mental health treatment facility located at 3421 West 9th Street in the 50702 zip code in Waterloo, IA.
+Mercyone Horizons Family Centered Recovery Program is a mental health and substance abuse treatment facility located at 3421 West 9th Street in the 50702 zip code in Waterloo, IA.
 It is operated by a private non-profit organization.
-Mercyone Horizons Family Centered Recovery Program provides methadone for pain management, prescribes suboxone and administers naltrexone.
-Some of the treatment approaches used by Mercyone Horizons Family Centered Recovery Program include motivational interviewing, matrix model and brief intervention services.
-Mercyone Horizons Family Centered Recovery Program also specializes in detox services and offers cocaine detoxification, inpatient opioid detoxification and residential benzodiazepines detox.
-Mercyone Horizons Family Centered Recovery Program provides regular outpatient treatment, 90 day and 1 year rehab and partial hospitalization.
-It also provides inpatient detoxification, inpatient dual diagnosis treatment and residential treatment for substance abuse.
+Mercyone Horizons Family Centered Recovery Program provides naltrexone administration, buprenorphine detoxification and suboxone prescription.
+Some of the treatment approaches used by Mercyone Horizons Family Centered Recovery Program include counseling for substance abuse, CBT and anger management.
+Mercyone Horizons Family Centered Recovery Program also specializes in detox services and offers residential benzodiazepines detoxification, inpatient opioid detox and cocaine detox.
+Mercyone Horizons Family Centered Recovery Program provides 30 day inpatient rehab, hospital inpatient detoxification and inpatient hospital drug/alcohol rehab.
+It also provides inpatient dual diagnosis treatment, residential treatment for substance abuse and inpatient detox services.

 Address: 3421 West 9th Street, Waterloo, IA 50702